shapeable/prototype-adpq/supporting-documents/USDS Playbook Checklist.md

 After creating unit tests for each feature or functionality, rspec was used as the automated unit tester.
 For example to test SMS (text messages) functionality, a specific unit test was created for that purpose: (Send SMS Messages code)[https://github.com/shapeable/prototype-web/blob/master/web-app/spec/modules/send_sms_messages_spec.rb]

-Other Unit tests can be found under: https://github.com/shapeable/prototype-web/tree/master/web-app/spec/modules
+Other Unit tests can be found under: [https://github.com/shapeable/prototype-web/tree/master/web-app/spec/modules](https://github.com/shapeable/prototype-web/tree/master/web-app/spec/modules)

 The percentage of the code base covered by automated tests was defined using Coveralls.
-Coveralls breaks down the test coverage on a file by file basis and allows you to see the relevant coverage, covered and missed lines, and the hits per line for each file.
+Coveralls breaks down the test coverage on a file by file basis and allows one to see the relevant coverage, covered and missed lines, and the hits per line for each file.
+A higher percentage means a higher percentage of lines of code written are verified by a unit test.

-The Coveralls dashboard could be found [here] (https://coveralls.io/github/shapeable/prototype-web?branch=master)
+The Coveralls dashboard could be found [here](https://coveralls.io/github/shapeable/prototype-web?branch=master)

-[Rollbar](https://www.rollbar.com) was implemented as the continuous monitoring tool.
-Rollbar can be quickly added to any Ruby application as a gem and is also a standard add-on for Heroku deployments.
-It has a notification system built in that immediately alerts the team if there are any errors.

-Code climate was also integrated for the an automated code review.
-The overall can be consulted [here](https://codeclimate.com/github/shapeable/prototype-web)

 ## Play 11
 ### Manage security and privacy through reusable processes